-If running through a forest freaks you out, then how about beside a lake?
+If running through a forest freaks you out, then how about next to a lake?
 Formerly known as the Professor’s Lake Trail, this path follows a linear park system that stretches from James F. McCurry Victoria Park Arena on Avondale Drive all the way to (yup, you guessed it) Professor’s Lake on North Park Drive.
 If you want to go straight from cardio to lifting, Chinguacousy Wellness Centre is just north of the lake.

 Chinguacousy Park Trail

-A trail that need no introduction.
+A trail that needs no introduction.
 Anyone that lives or has lived on these lands, is familiar with this iconic park.
 Mostly a linear path, this trail is over 9 km long from James F. McCurry Victoria Park Arena to Dixie-Sandalwood Park to the north.

 Esker Lake Recreation Trail

 This is another trail with a lake at its centre, but unlike Professor’s Lake, Esker Lake is relatively small.
 It’s totally picturesque though, which makes the run more satisfying.
 If you want to see the entire trail in one jog, then you can stick the course on this one and go at it at your own pace since the trail is only 8 km in length.

 Let’s say you ran all these courses and now you want to return to civilization; to the hustle and bustle of everyday urban life.
 Well if you missed the sound of whizzing cars, then you can run with or against the traffic on the main-est of main roads, Bovaird Drive.
 This trail extends out for 18 good, long kilometres but don’t worry, there are plenty of accessible restrooms along the way.
 Start at Worthington Avenue on the West end of the city and turn around halfway or run all the way to the end of the trail at McVean Road in Castlemore.